gabrielesartor/GA_MMS/README.md

 # GA_MMS
-Program which solves the Minimum Make Span problem
+Program which solves the Minimum Makespan problem

 Hey guy !
 Are you ready for this ??????